post image

 Dec 15 2015

 Why is it that some people get so many interviews and others don’t?
 Is it their resume?
 Their network?
 Their communication skills?
-It is a combination of all of these methods?
-Getting noticed in the job market is more strategy, than luck.
-Whether you are in career transition, looking to move up in your current field or just recently graduated, the method that you use to search for a job will consist of similar applications.
+Is it a combination of all of these methods?
+Getting noticed in the job market is more strategy than luck.
+Whether you are in career transition, looking to move up in your current field, or just recently graduated, the method that you use to search for a job will consist of similar applications.

 Simple Tips to Find a Job:

 Use Job Search Websites: Want to get recruiters to come to you?
-Use the public resume posting function on websites such as Monster, Indeed, Career Addict, Career Builder and Workopolis.
+Use the public resume posting function on websites such as Monster, Indeed, Career Addict, and Career Builder.
 When you go to create an account with these websites, will always ask you if you want to post your resume live.
-If you want to increase your exposure then you should strongly consider using this function – recruiter’s use these resume banks to search for candidates all the time.
+If you want to increase your exposure, then you should strongly consider using this function—recruiters use these resume banks to search for candidates all the time.
 If you delete and repost your resume every day or so, this will keep you at the top of the resume list.

-Networking: The next thing you want to do is get out and meet people, show up to events, not only do you get to go to swanky venues for events, you also get a chance to get out there see what is happening in your field, and what others have to say.
-In regards to the job search you will also meet others who might be struggling with similar problems and you can learn what they are doing to overcome their job search woes.
-Nowadays we don’t even need to do a research looking for events or special opportunities.
-They are always around so you could “catch it” anytime.
-Networking events don’t necessarily have to be a room full of people just standing around talking, it can be a volunteer gig you pick up, a seminar, a career coaching session or a dinner.
+Networking: The next thing you want to do is get out and meet people and show up to events.
+Not only do you get to go to swanky venues for events, you also get a chance to get out there and see what is happening in your field and what others have to say.
+In regards to the job search, you will also meet others who might be struggling with similar problems, and you can learn what they are doing to overcome their job search woes.
+Nowadays we don’t even need to do research looking for events or special opportunities.
+They are always around, so you could “catch it” anytime.
+Networking events don’t necessarily have to be a room full of people just standing around talking; it can be a volunteer gig you pick up, a seminar, a career coaching session, or a dinner.

-Conferences, forums, master-classes etc. are organized everyday by different companies.
-So you can focus on the topic you’re interested in or follow events created by organization you always wanted to work in.
+Conferences, forums, master-classes, etc. are organized every day by different companies.
+So you can focus on the topic you’re interested in or follow events created by organization you’ve always wanted to work in.
 One thing to keep in mind is to not use it as an opportunity to meet everyone in the room.
 Keep an eye on speakers, ask the questions, be active and show your interest.
-Make a goal at each event to meet 2 or 3 people, and build a professional connection with them.
-After making those connections make it a point to follow up with an email – not just a request to be connections on LinkedIn – but a genuine message saying nice to meet you.
+Make a goal at each event to meet 2 or 3 people and build a professional connection with them.
+After making those connections, make it a point to follow up with an email—not just a request to be connections on LinkedIn—but a genuine message saying nice to meet you.

 It is essential to make an effort to use a mixture of these methods to have a successful job search.
-Consistency is key, if you try one method and it doesn’t seem to be working right way – keep revising and trying.
+Consistency is key; if you try one method and it doesn’t seem to be working the right way, keep revising and trying.